Fusion rules and rigidity for weight modules over the simple admissible affine $\mathfrak{sl}(2)$ and $\mathcal{N}=2$ superconformal vertex operator superalgebras: Lower bounds for via free field realisations

 where the subscript on each integral indicates the points in $\lbrace 0,w,\infty \rbrace$ that must be enclosed by simple positively oriented contours. \end{enumerate} \end{defn}

-Next we recall a free field construction of \(\mmsl{u}{v}\) due to Semikhatov \cite{ffrSem}, and Adamovi{\'c} \cite{A3}.
+Next we recall a free field construction of \(\mmsl{u}{v}\) due to Feigin-Semikhatov-Tipunin \cite{FST}, and Adamovi{\'c} \cite{A3}.
 Consider the 2-dimensional trivial Lie algebra with basis denoted \(\set{a,b}\) and with invariant non-degenerate symmetric form normalised such that

 We denote the rank 2 Heisenberg \va{} constructed from the affinisation of this Lie algebra by \(\heis{2,t}\).
 This \va{} is isomorphic to the tensor product of two rank 1 Heisenberg algebras of respective levels \(\frac{t-2}{4}\) and \(\frac{2-t}{4}\), that is \(\heis{2,t}\cong \heis{\frac{t-2}{4}}\cten \heis{\frac{2-t}{4}}\).
 Let \(\set{a(z),b(z)}\) be the generating currents corresponding to the basis \(\set{a,b}\) whose \ope{s} therefore satisfy